 Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions

 Stephanie Matthews is a local accredited pharmacist with community and hospital pharmacy experience.
-Stephanie has a special interest in optimising ...
+Stephanie works as the clinical pharmacist in ...
 Read More

 Professor Cath Rogers has been a nurse for over 40 years, training at the Princess Alexandra Hospital in Brisbane and ...
 Read More

 Julie Westaway is the Nurse Practitioner: urogynaecology/continence at the Darling Downs Hospital and Health Service.
 She has been a practising ...
 Read More